Safety Game: Inference-Time Alignment of Black-Box LLMs via Constrained Optimization: Ablation Studies

 \subsection{Reward-Model Evaluation}

 We now turn to measure how good our method and the benchmarks are at achieving balance between safety and helpfulness even when they choose the suboptimal answer.
 To do so, we measure the degree of balancing of each answer with a distributional reward model, called QRM \citep{dorka2024quantile}.\footnote{\url{https://huggingface.co/nicolinho/QRM-Llama3.1-8B}} QRM is trained to predict reward across 19 objectives spanning helpfulness, truthfulness, safety/harmlessness, and related quality axes.
-At inference, it aggregates these signals into a single final reward distribution and exposes a scalar score—the expected final reward.
-Higher score means the model judges the answer better on the combined helpful–harmless objectives.
+At inference, it aggregates these signals into a single final reward distribution and exposes a scalar score---the expected final reward.
+Higher score means the model judges the answer better on the combined helpful--harmless objectives.
 Because absolute scales differ across Reward Models, we center interpretation using the reward-model mean on HHH references and report distributional/tail metrics.
 Given this reward model, we then compare the final answers provided by the baseline decoders (\textbf{G}, \textbf{MI}, \textbf{SC}, \textbf{D}, \textbf{ER-G}, \textbf{ER-D}) against our \textbf{Safety Game} variants (\textbf{SG (Linear)}, \textbf{SG (Sigmoid)}) against each other on HHH.
 Note that SG (Linear) uses a linear penalty, while SG (Sigmoid) uses a smooth $\sigma(\cdot)$ under the same cap and dual bound.
-Figure \ref{fig:violin-reward} provides a violin plot view of the reward distributions between 2 LLaMA models.
-Across all methods, \textbf{SG (Sigmoid)} performs best as it concentrates near the HHH ground-truth mean, shifts mass to the positive side, and substantially thins the negative left tail.
+Figure~\ref{fig:violin-reward} provides a violin-plot view of reward distributions for two LLaMA models.
+While the distributions are broadly similar across methods, SG (Sigmoid) appears slightly more favorable in this visualization: it concentrates a bit closer to the HHH reference mean and shows a thinner negative left tail, indicating fewer strongly low-reward samples.